Total income of census family

 - Statistical units of farm statistical programs such as farm operator and farm family.

-Census family is defined as a married couple and the children, if any, of either and/or both spouses; a couple living common law and the children, if any, of either and/or both partners; or a lone parent of any marital status with at least one child living in the same dwelling and that child or those children.
+Census family is defined as a married couple and the children, if any, of either and/or both spouses; a couple living common law and the children, if any, of either and/or both partners; or a parent of any marital status in a one-parent family with at least one child living in the same dwelling and that child or those children.
 All members of a particular census family live in the same dwelling.
-A couple may be of opposite or same sex.
-Children may be children by birth, marriage, common-law union or adoption regardless of their age or marital status as long as they live in the dwelling and do not have their own married spouse, common-law partner or child living in the dwelling.
+Children may be biological or adopted children regardless of their age or marital status as long as they live in the dwelling and do not have their own married spouse, common-law partner or child living in the dwelling.
 Grandchildren living with their grandparent(s) but with no parents present also constitute a census family.

 When the mean, median or percentages are calculated for income, the units without income may be either included or excluded based on the analytic purpose.
 The units included in the calculation should be specified.